starmandeluxe/WebMidiClockSequencer/README.md

 4. Press the Stop button to stop the MIDI Clock from sending output signals.

 #Issues
-- The selection wheels are not yet working properly on touch screen devices.
-A fix for this will come soon.
+- Currently the timing is using Javascript's SetInterval, which is a bad practice for precise timing if any outside processing happens on the main thread.
+I need to refactor this solution to use the Web Audio Clock along with the Javascript timer to schedule events.
 - Changing browser windows stops the Midi clock.
 This could be caused by the Javascript timer thread being suspended when focus is lost.
-I will investigate.
-- (Potential Issue) latency is untested as of yet, so the potential for sync is still not known.

-#Roadmap
-I am planning to add additional functionality for a full-on step sequencer that can output notes, velocity, scales, different step lengths, etc. However, my main goal with this project is for clock syncing with a mobile device or PC, so I will first be adding features that support sync.